1. What program(s) do I need for my position(s)?

 In keeping with the Freedom of Information and Protection of Privacy Act (FOIP), exam results are provided to the registrant

 Original certification documents belong to the individual participant who completed the training program(s); participants

-are required to provide their employer with a photocopy of their card or certificate as proof that their certification is
+are required to provide their employer with a photocopy of their card as proof that their certification is current and valid.

 All third parties and facilitators interested in a registrant's completion status should request a photocopy of the card

 25. When writing the exam, can the participant view their answers

 26. Can a participant get a replacement password if a previous password was forgotten?

 Yes, as long as the participant hasn't exited the exam or the program.